 Course Advisories: SCC minimum English and math standards.
-Basic judo course including techniques such as falls, holds, chokes, grips, grip breaks, balance breaks, and application of reverse locks.
+A basic judo course including techniques such as falls, holds, chokes, grips, grip breaks, balance breaks, and application of reverse locks.
 Strategies for the judo contest are included such as defenses, counters, break-up throws, take-downs, and general mat work.
 A historical overview of the martial arts is offered with an emphasis on the evolution of modern-day judo.
 Written and skills exams are used to measure student achievement.
 Repeatable 3 times.
 NOTE: Combined enrollments in PE 3.7 & 3.8 may not exceed 4.
-Two or three hours activity.
+One-half hour lecture, one and one-half or two and one-half hours activity.